PINTO0309/DEIMv2/tools/deployment/README.md

 # Export

 > [!warning]
 > The pre-trained weights for the coco dataset published in the official paper implementation cannot be used.
 Only the re-trained weights in this fork repository can be processed successfully.
 If you don't need to deploy to a framework other than PyTorch, there is no need to retrain.
+If the output from TFLite, TF.JS, or CoreML is unexpected, try converting it using the model before running `make_prep.py`.

 |deimv2_dinov3_x_coco.pth -> onnx|If re-trained by this fork -> onnx|
 |:-:|:-:|